Academic dress: Thailand

 As a note, Mahachulalongkorn and Mahamakut Buddhist universities do not prescribe an academic dress for monks, nuns and clergymen.
 It is also customary that monks and ministers of religion do not wear a dress, when they are being admitted to the degree at other Thai universities.

 Other universities employs academic dress of the modified American pattern, with the exception at Thammasat University and Kasetsart University.
 Thammasat University employs a plain black gown with different epitoge, a strip of cloth worn over the left shoulder, for distinct degrees.
-The number of fur bands upon the epitoge indicates the degree (i.e. 3 for doctors, 2 for masters and 1 for bachelors).
+The number of fur bands upon the epitoge indicates the degree (i.e. 3 for doctorate, 2 for master's and 1 for bachelor's).
 The hat is not worn.
 Kasetsart University, on the other hand, retains the original American academic dress style.
-For bachelors, the dress comprises a plain sleeve gown with a coloured cord around the neck.
+For bachelor's, the dress comprises a plain sleeve gown with a coloured cord around the neck.
 This is different from many American universities, at which a scarf is used instead of a cord.
-Masters' gown exactly follows the American design.
+Master's gown exactly follows the American design.
 The sleeve is sewn shut at the end, with a slit to free the arm.
 Doctors' gown also follows the American tradition.
 The sleeve has three velvet bars to denote the seniority.
 The hat is included.

 Since most Thai universities do not fully understand the original American tradition, they usually use an American doctoral gown for their doctoral degree.
-By reducing the number of velvet bars on the sleeve, it is possible to get gowns for masters (2 bars) and bachelors (1 bar or none).
+By reducing the number of velvet bars on the sleeve, it is possible to get gowns for master's (2 bars) and bachelor's (1 bar or none).
 Notable examples of this deviation include Ramkhamhaeng University, Burapha University, Mahidol University and the University of Phayao.
 Some universities even incorporate the hood into a pattern on the gown, including Suranaree University of Technology and Walailak University.
 This eliminates the need of additional hood.

 Prince of Songkhla University uses a gown which is heavily deviated from the original British style.
-Gowns for bachelors and masters are made of black stuff.
+Gowns for bachelor's and master's are made of black stuff.
 Doctoral gowns are made from scarlet cloth.
 Instead of being open-fronted like ones in the United Kingdom and Australia, all gowns are close-fronted, probably due to the robemakers.
 The neckband is curved instead of being a chevron.
 Silpakorn University mixes a modified American gown (i.e. a close-fronted black gown with different number of bars on the sleeve) with an altered version of Oxford simple hood.

 Tunisia

 In Tunisia, University of Ez-Zitouna graduates wear an academic gown.
-Doctoral graduates in Islamic Sciences wear a jibba.

-In other Tunisian universities, Like the Medicine university, Doctoral graduates wear an academic dress.
+Doctoral graduates in Islamic Sciences wear a jebba.
+In other Tunisian universities, like the medical university, doctoral graduates wear an academic dress.

+Turkey

+Academic regalia in Turkey has many similarities with the academic dress traditions of the United States.